JoshuaDeKlerk/CasaVista/README.md

 2. **Move Project Files:**
    - Navigate to your XAMPP installation directory (e.g., `C:\xampp\htdocs` on Windows or `/Applications/XAMPP/htdocs` on macOS).
    - Copy the entire project folder to the `htdocs` directory.
-   - Rename the project folder to `CasaVista` (or any other name you prefer).
+   - Rename the project folder to `CasaVista`

 3. **Create the database**
 - Open your browser and go to [phpMyAdmin](http://localhost/phpmyadmin).
 - In phpMyAdmin, click on the "New" button in the sidebar to create a new database.
-- Name your database (e.g., `casavista`) and click "Create."
+- Name your database `casavista` and click "Create."

 4. **Import the Database Structure**